The Bullet Points

 Spring, 2020 With all the news stories, some with links to donate, LNM got credibility and publicity, both valuable when recruiting volunteers and soliciting donations.
 Volunteers who had been volunteering, some for years, saw it as a great opportunity; a new group would be bringing in money to get the USS Ling restoration back on track.

 Summer/Fall, 2020 The SMA felt helpless and concerned but they also saw that LNM convinced a growing number of volunteers to work on the sub.
-“They were cleaning up the boat and we kind of said, well, they have a lot more volunteers than we do” said Jack Brown, a trustee for the SMA on an interview with Donna Cole.
+“They were cleaning up the boat and we kind of said, well, they have a lot more volunteers than we do” said Jack Brown, a trustee for the SMA on an interview with Donna Cole, a reporter for Annapolis Creative.
 They knew that LNM was using the boat to collect money but they did not know what to do about it.
-Brown continued, “most of us are old … and we didn’t have the ability to do the work and we don’t have money to hire lawyers to go after these people.
+Brown continued, “most of us are old … and we didn’t have the ability to do the work and we didn’t have money to hire lawyers to go after these people.
 They have told all kinds of lies to the Naval Sea Systems Command (sound familiar?)
 We don’t have the power to do anything.
 That just puts the Ling in an even worse position to raise money.
 Nobody would contribute to two groups that were fighting over the boat.
 That’s why we backed off.”

-August 5, 2020 Palmer (LNM) email volunteer Prieto, “It means that the week of August 23rd we will be handed $10,000,000 and at this point we need to work around anyone dragging their feet to make this happen.”
+August 5, 2020 Palmer (LNM) emailed volunteer Prieto, “It means that the week of August 23rd we will be handed $10,000,000 and at this point we need to work around anyone dragging their feet to make this happen.”
 According to Prieto, the money never appeared, volunteers paid for parts themselves and were never reimbursed.
 One volunteer contracted with Aim Oil Recovery to pump 20,000 gallons of waste water and oil out of the USS Ling and that company was never paid.
 Volunteers would soon learn that this had happened.

 September, 2020 Volunteers began to raise concerns on social media about improper accounting of donations made to the Louisville Naval Museum for the benefit of the USS Ling.
 They learned that LNM had no solid plan to save the USS Ling and that plans for Louisville as a destination had just “fallen through” although the Louisville site had been in bankruptcy for eight months.